Today starts Countdown to Turkey Day 2021. Did you know that we’re counting down to our 14th Turkey Day together?

 A lot of things have changed.
 There are different faces around the table, some are new and some are no longer with us.
 Also, most of us did not expect to be spending a second Thanksgiving taking COVID into consideration, but here we are and we will make the best of it.

-Today’s job?
-Decide where and when Thanksgiving Dinner will happen.
+Today’s jobs?
+Well, you have three, since we’re doing a condensed version.
+Decide when and where Thanksgiving Dinner will happen.
 (If you’re hosting it at someone else’s place you

 Who do you want to invite?